Moral Pluralism is also known as ethical pluralism or

 shortcomings of both the traditional model of morally neutral lawyering, and the

-The existence of moral pluralism also alleviates the concern that lawyers will act in
+of moral pluralism also alleviates the concern that lawyers will act in moral concert,

-moral concert, thus eliminating the logical aspects of the last lawyer in town problem,
+thus eliminating the logical aspects of the last lawyer in town problem, and leaving only

 Moral pluralism in abortion, Gardell MA, In: Abortion and the status of

 the fetus, edited by William B. Bondeson, H. Tristram Engelhardt, Jr., Stuart F. Spicker